-I’m in my fifth month of daily Headspace practice (with a rare one or two day skip).
-Recently, there has been a palpable improvement of my mind, mood and attitude, and I’ve been able to add a second daily session.
+Hi!
+I’m in my fifth month of daily Headspace practice.
+Recently, there has been a palpable improvement of my mind, mood, and attitude, and I’ve been able to add a second daily session.
 Doing twice a day was too painful in the beginning of my practice, but now I commence the second session with joy and ease.

 The recent developments have also included a renewed sense of self.
 I’ve had a low self-esteem for most of my life, and I’ve not been able to improve nor perceive it properly, until now.
 Though it’s approximately the same level, it seems to have detached itself a good deal.
 I’m uncertain how or when its dissolution will kick in for real, but I do know it’s losing its grip.
 This has left me curious about how meditation impacts low self-esteem in general.
 What does research say about this, and which Headspace pack may further enhance and support the process of getting healthy self-esteem and self-worth?